 Now the Drains package used for the IL-CL model can analyse many storm patterns, return periods and storm durations.
-So, we ran the model for several AEPs, durations up to 24 hours and ten storm patterns per duration, to obtain the following median results.
+So, the model was run for several AEPs, durations up to 24 hours and ten storm patterns per duration, to obtain the following median results.